seung-lab/mapbuffer/README.md

 # mapbuffer

-Map of integers to binary buffers requiring near zero parsing.
+Serializable map of integers to bytes with near zero parsing.

 ```python
 from mapbuffer import MapBuffer